Bbbstin/disease_spreading_model/README.md

 I have also uploaded the code to play with for this project.

 And the file "Aosta_Italy.txt" is the data to use in the first part of this project.

+Due to the size limit, I compressed the report (there are two large plots in the report).
+The full-size version is in my Google Drive, link: https://drive.google.com/drive/folders/1-OMaNByKtsz5Kgm-qHUG-16-R-p5ZTfv?usp=sharing.